 I do not write or directly edit any part of a student's essay.
 I subscribe to the Independent Educational Consultant Association's Principles of Good Practice and have no relationships with schools or programs that could create a conflict of interest.

 Who I work with

 Writing is not one-size-fits-all, and I am thrilled to work with any student who is excited about college, no matter what their current relationship with essay-writing is!
 I've worked with experienced novelists and journalists, and with students who have never written anything besides a research paper (and who dreaded that entire process).

 Depending on what we are working on, students may be asked to fill out pre-brainstorming forms, make outlines, etc. We will always decide together on goals and deadlines that are realistic for them.
 I have first-hand experience with ADHD and anxiety, and understand that not all students approach self-motivation and time-management the same way.
 As long as a student wants to do their best, I'm happy to tailor our relationship to their personal style.

-While I currently am able to accept students from anywhere, I prioritize those living in my state, North Carolina.
+While I currently am able to accept students from anywhere, I am especially excited about doing essay coaching for students in my state, North Carolina.
 I am committed to increasing equity in the college application process, and invite you to include anything you think I should know about your unique situation on the information form.

 Rescheduling and cancellations